kovidgoyal/calibre/manual/conversion.rst

 section of the conversion dialog.
 If you are generating a PDF to be used on a specific device, you can turn on the option to use the page size from the :guilabel:`output profile` instead.
-So if your output profile is set to Kindle, calibre will create a PDF with page size suitable for viewing on the small kindle screen.
+So if your output profile is set to Kindle, calibre will create a PDF with page size suitable for viewing on the small Kindle screen.

 Headers and Footers